 The Project will be designed to include all roads and road entrances necessary to provide adequate ingress and egress to its facilities.
-Construction traffic will include approximately 25 work trucks per day.
-Considering the low number of work trucks visiting the project site over the construction phase, traffic patterns in the vicinity of the Project will not be impacted.
+Construction traffic will include approximately 25 work trucks per day and utilize the existing access from Huntley Road.
+Considering the low number of work trucks visiting the Project site over the construction phase, traffic patterns in the vicinity of the Project will not be impacted.

 The Project will have minimal traffic upon completion of construction.
-Landscape maintenance and maintenance to the Project components are anticipated to occur on an as-needed basis, consistent with the Maintenance and Operations Plan.
-Existing traffic patterns will not be impacted in the postconstruction phase.
+Maintenance to the Project components is anticipated to occur only a few times a year.
+Existing traffic patterns will not be impacted in the post-construction phase.